trailofbits/algo/README.md

 * [FAQ](docs/faq.md)
 * [Troubleshooting](docs/troubleshooting.md)

+If you read all the documentation and have further questions, [join the chat on Gitter](https://gitter.im/trailofbits/algo).

 ## Endorsements

 > I've been ranting about the sorry state of VPN svcs for so long, probably about